davebaird/parallel-prefork-ipc/README.md

 handle serialization yourself for anything more than simple strings.

-There are other options on CPAN as well, especially in the world of async programming, but I haven't got my head round that world yet.
+There are other options on CPAN as well, especially in the world of async programming, but I haven't got my head round that stuff yet.

 Basically, `Parallel::ForkManager` and `Parallel::Prefork` supported all my needs, until I needed callbacks.